eddpeterson/theBucketList/Readme.md

 ### About page
 * Should display facebook friends using the application if you are logged in to facebook
 * Place for video
+* Note that when user is logged in to facebook in browser, but not in application, he/she sees friends using website

 ### Goals page
 * Add icons to Personal, Family, Friends, Work, Social (big icon on top and small icons near each of the goals)